jgclarke/groundwork/README.md

 * Don't forget to add in your own unique meta "content" info! (header.php)
 * Don't forget to add in your own Google Analytics code - or remove the snippet! (footer.php)
+* Don't forget to customize the theme and the remainder of your site to match the unique needs of your project as much as possible.

 ## Additional Tips

 In addition to Groundwork, the following plugins are recommended to further customize your WordPress-based project:

-* Admin Menu Editor: Use this plugin to hide un-used menu items ("Tools", "Links", etc.) as well as re-arrange existing menu items to a more customized order (such as moving "Pages" above "Posts"; or re-naming "Posts" to "News").
+* Admin Menu Editor: Use this plugin to re-arrange and optimize the admin menu that better fits the specific needs of your project.

 * Debug Bar & Debug Bar Console: Use this plugin during theme/project development to debug quicker and easier.

-* Custom Post Type Editor: Use this plugin to quickly and easily manage form fields on custom posts.
+* Advanced Custom Fields: Use this plugin to quickly and easily create and manage form fields on custom post types.

 * Imsanity: Imsanity will automatically re-size upload images to a more reasonable (but still large enough) size.